honeyyl/Project_2_CS350/usage/setup.md

 - make sure it exists: ``SELECT * FROM sales_data LIMIT 10;``
 - ``.exit``

+This is creating sample data to use as an example for some of the funtionality of Apache Superset.

 ### Now move back to the Superset UI:

 #### Adding the dataset: